cpldcpu/BitNetMCU/docs/documentation_2026.md

 | W5, 5bitsym | 28-14 / 56 | 12.9k | 30k | 13 ms | 99.18 ± 0.02% | 0.024 |
 | W8, 8bit | 18-9 / 48 | 8.0k | 18.5k | 8 ms | 98.86 ± 0.05% | 0.038 |

-Consistent with earlier observation, we get almost the same accuracy for the W4 model with 16.5k weights and the W2 model with twice the number of weights.
-The higher number of 2 bit weight is compensation for the reduce information content of the weights.
-This does not work anymore for 5b and 8b where a drop in accuracy is observed.
+Consistent with earlier observations, we get almost the same accuracy for the W4 model with 16.5k weights and the W2 model with twice the number of weights.
+The higher number of 2-bit weights is compensated by the lower capacity per weight.

-It appears once again the 4bpw represents an optimum.
-Going two lower bpw (e.g. 2,3, 1.58 etc) requires more weights in the model to compensate for the capacity loss, which will increase inference time.
-Going beyond 4 bit does not use model storage effectively.
+It appears once again that 4 bpw represents an optimum.
+Going to lower bpw (e.g. 2, 3, 1.58, etc.) requires more weights in the model to compensate for the capacity loss, which will increase inference time.

 ## Overall comparison and next steps